 2. Chemical Pollutants

-Chemical contaminants are among the most abundant impurities in water sources.
-They do not alter the characteristics of water as noticeably as physical sediments.
-Chemical pollutants are both natural and man-made.
+Chemical contaminants are among the most abundant impurities in water sources, and they can be both natural and man-made.
+They don’t alter the characteristics of water as noticeably as physical pollutants.

 Natural chemical pollutants include nitrogen, arsenic, and toxins produced by bacteria.
-They are often byproducts of runoff, erosion, or organisms within water.
+They’re often byproducts of runoff, erosion, or organisms within water.
 These chemicals usually seep into groundwater in small amounts, but they can cause serious health complications through continual exposure and ingestion.

 Man-made chemical pollutants include bleach, pesticides, and the corrosion of lead and copper pipelines.
 Sometimes, these impurities come from improper disposal of chemical wastes like copper sulfate, which are used for pest control and gardening.
-Soil erosion brings harmful pollutants through streams and down to groundwater, infecting the reservoirs.
+Soil erosion moves harmful pollutants through streams and into groundwater, contaminating reservoirs.

-Most health complications drinking water can cause are due to chemical pollutants.
-Common symptoms like nausea, skin discoloration, or worse can occur.
-Continual absorption of chemical impurities can cause organ damage and increase the risk of cancer.
+Chemical pollutants in water can cause several health issues, such as nausea, skin discoloration, or worse.
+In extreme circumstances, the constant consumption of chemical impurities can cause organ damage and increase the risk of cancer.

 3. Biological Pollutants

-Biological contaminants include microorganisms and microbes.
-Bacteria, protozoa, viruses, and parasites constitute this category.
+Biological contaminants include microorganisms and microbes, which include bacteria, protozoa, viruses, and parasites.
 Most of them are microscopic unless they amass themselves in colonies.
 Microbes are responsible for waterborne illnesses like cholera and typhoid fever.

 Biological pollutants occur in both surface water and groundwater.
-Water treatment plants use chemicals and filtration to remove as many microbes as possible, but certain kinds are resistant to treatments with chlorine.
-The main symptom of microbial infection is diarrhea, but nausea, vomiting, and other complications may arise.
+Water treatment plants use chemicals and filtration to remove as many microbes as possible, but certain kinds are resistant to chlorine treatment.
+The main symptom of microbial infection is diarrhea, but nausea, vomiting, and other complications may also arise.

-Today, most biological contaminants fester in waters that contain large amounts of human or animal feces.
-Faulty sewage treatment, overflowing waste management areas, and broken aquifers are some cases that can cause these conditions.
+Most biological contaminants fester in waters that contain large amounts of human or animal feces.
+Faulty sewage treatment, overflowing waste management systems, and broken aquifers are often responsible for this.
+Treatment and filtration are the best ways of removing biological pollutants from water.

 4. Radiological Pollutants